Skip to Main Content

 If Perkins Loan discharge is out of the question, here are some potential options to consider pursuing:

-As you consider each of these options, think about your current financial situation and your goals with your Perkins Loan debt.
+As you consider each of these options, think about your current financial situation and your goals regarding your Perkins Loan debt.
 To refinance your loans, you’ll generally need a high credit score and annual income or at least have a co-signer who has these attributes.

 But before you consider consolidating or refinancing your Perkins Loans, both of which will rule out future Perkins Loan forgiveness, do your due diligence with the federal programs available.
-Refinancing will cut you off from Perkins Loan cancellation entirely, even if you eventually meet the employment requirements.

 The bottom line